Running a small business is serious shizzle. Working smarter not harder is the name of the game.

-There are two things you need to focus on when considering your business approach: who you’re targeting, and what you’re pitching.
+There are two key things you need to focus on when considering your business approach: who you’re targeting, and what your goals are .
 In terms of your audience, it’s essential to build customer avatars for your company and be clear who your target audience is.
-Figure out the specific demographics of the people your business is most likely to appeal to, and direct your campaign to them!
+Speaking their lingo.

 When considering the product or service you’re pitching, make sure you target something specific instead of trying to solve every problem imaginable.
 Your marketing material shouldn’t be where you show off your business’ multi-tasking skills (we bet you’re really good at it, though!).
 We’ve all seen those ads where the audience is bombarded with information, and you end up forgetting everything just as quickly as it entered your brain.
 If you have multiple promotions, or more than one specific target audience, separate them!
 An unclear, uninformative marketing campaign is a huge waste of both time and resources, so make sure you do your research.

 2. Don’t rely on a ‘Build It, and Then They’ll Come’ attitude

 If you think building a brand and a website is enough to get your business traffic, think again!
 The truth is, that’s nowhere near enough to get customers’ attention.
 Sarah’s advice is to “build a brand and online presence alongside a marketing strategy, because without this, no-one will see what you’re doing!”